Santa’s little elves at CGS have been busy working on the Santa Sacks for children...

 Management and Security of Personal Information

 Staff are required to respect the confidentiality of students’ and parents’ personal information and the privacy of individuals.
-The School has in place steps to protect the personal information the School holds from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and pass worded access rights to computerized records.
+The School has in place steps to protect the personal information the School holds from misuse, loss, unauthorised access, modification or disclosure by use of various methods including locked storage of paper records and passworded access rights to computerised records.

-Under the Commonwealth Privacy Act, an individual has the right to obtain access to any personal information that the School holds about them and to advise the School of any perceived inaccuracy.
-There are some exceptions to this right set out in the Act.
-Students will generally have access to their personal information through their parents, but older students (over 18 years of age) may seek access themselves.
+Under the Commonwealth Privacy Act and the Health Records Act, an individual has the right to seek and obtain access to any personal information that the School holds about them and to advise the School of any perceived inaccuracy.
+There are some exceptions to these rights set out in the applicable legislation.
+Students will generally have access to their personal information through their parents, but older students (over 18 years of age) may seek access and correction themselves.